JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 - Xcode 14.2 or later.
 - Swift 5.0 or later.
 - An iOS device or emulator running iOS 13.0 or later.

+## Setup

+##### Register on JioMeet Platform:

+You need to first register on Jiomeet platform.[Click here to sign up](https://platform.jiomeet.com/login/signUp)

+##### Get your application keys:

+Create a new app.
+Please follow the steps provided in the [Documentation guide](https://dev.jiomeet.com/docs/quick-start/introduction) to create apps before you proceed.

+##### Get your Jiomeet meeting id and pin

+Use the [create meeting api](https://dev.jiomeet.com/docs/JioMeet%20Platform%20Server%20APIs/create-a-dynamic-meeting) to get your room id and password

 ## Project Settings